-Background images aren’t just pictures of the sky.
-If you have a day time photograph of the shoot site, you can import it as a background image in Finale 3D and apply darkening gradients to make it look like night.
+If you have a day time photograph of the shoot site, you can import it as a sky dome image in Finale 3D and apply darkening gradients to make it look like night.
 By arranging the launch positions, you can make it look like the fireworks are coming from the buildings or other structures in the background image.
 The technique is called trompe l’oeil, and it is often the easiest way to create a simulation video with minimal effort.

 You can also import a background image of the terrain if you have an aerial image or a screen shot from Google Earth.
 In fact to make it easy, Finale 3D has a feature to import Google Map satellite imagery directly from Google.
 For large shoot sites, the size of the ground image can be an issue.
 If your shoot site area is 10 km by 10 km, for example, and if you want a resolution of one pixel per square meter, that would be 100,000,000 pixels, which is probably too large for your computer to handle.
 When Finale 3D imports a background image of the ground, it gives you the option of downsampling the resolution in the distance to keep the resolution higher in the center of the shoot site, which would figure prominently in your simulation video, while lower in the distance where it doesn’t matter as much.

-In Finale 3D, the word “sky image” means an image projected onto a vertical backdrop.
-The backdrop is actually in the shape of a dome covering everything you see in the simulation, like the inside surface of a snow globe with you inside.
-When you import a sky image, the dimensions of the photograph and the field of view of the original camera that took the photograph determine the height and wrap around width of the projection of the photograph on the dome.
-As shown in Figure 1, the “Set sky image adjustments” dialog that is in the “Background images” menu and presented when you import a sky image includes an input field to specify the field of view.
+In Finale 3D, the word “sky dome” means an image projected onto a backdrop in the shape of a dome covering everything you see, like the inside surface of a snow globe with you inside.
+When you import a sky dome image, the dimensions of the photograph and the field of view of the original camera that took the photograph determine the height and wrap around width of the projection of the photograph on the dome.
+As shown in Figure 1, the “Set sky dome image adjustments” dialog that is in the “Background images” menu and presented when you import a sky dome image includes an input field to specify the field of view.
 Most cameras have a field of view of about 70 degrees.
 Try that and adjust if the image looks skewed.

 Figure 2 – The darkening parameters can make a day time image look like night.